-Number six comes from Peter Thiel, and he asks why you can’t complete your ten-year plan in six months, which sounds a little crazy at first.
-But he then says that if you had a gun to your head right now, what would you do?
+Number six comes from Peter Thiel, who asks why you can’t complete your ten-year plan in six months, which sounds a little crazy initially.
+But he then says, what would you do if you had a gun to your head right now?
 Radically different to achieve your goals in a much shorter time?

 - Make some long-term plans and work hard until success.